ZachvanNoppen/Tutoring/README.md

 ~~-Object drawing app~~
 - Complete the Random Name Picker
 	- Add weighting/person preference to the demo code in "random_picker_demo.py"
+- Create a flow chart and program to mimic a vending machine

 ## Python Resources